 HE SIMPLEST of silhouettes is the classic bust-length cameo.
 Originally known as ‘shades’, they were popular all over England during the Georgian and Regency periods.
-They form the majority of silhouettes we cut today and many examples can be seen throughout this site.
+The majority of silhouettes cut today are like this and many examples can be seen throughout this site.

-It’s hard to beat the simple beauty of an elegantly-cut profile set into an oval or rectangle mount.
 In the hands of an expert, such classic cameos can be cut in as little as 60 seconds.
+People love the simple beauty of an elegantly-cut silhouette, set into an oval or rectangle mount.
 That said, there are many variations to the theme…

 Half-length silhouettes holding a glass of wine are a popular variation: